liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/06-overriding-inline-content-using-jsps.markdown

     | **Note:** you can develop your JSP anywhere, but a Custom JSP Bag module
     | provides a straightforward way to build and deploy it.

-2. Download the @product@ source code or browse the source code on [GitHub (Liferay Portal CE)](https://github.com/liferay/liferay-portal/tree/7.2.x).
+2. Download the @sharepoint@ source code or browse the source code on [GitHub (Liferay Portal CE)](https://github.com/liferay/liferay-portal/tree/7.2.x).

 3. Search the source code for a `.jsp.readme` file that overrides the tag